-Evaluation of the use of an academic integrity training course as a proactive measure encouraging academic honesty DISSERTATION
+Evaluation of the use of an academic integrity training course as a proactive measure encouraging academic honesty

 Lori Brown Lothringer, Iowa State University, United States